Ogre Battle 64: Music

 The music was co-composed by Hayato Matsuo, Masaharu Iwata and Hitoshi Sakimoto, all returning from previous entries in the series.
 Matsuo had previously held a minor composing role for the original Ogre Battle, but for Ogre Battle 64 he was given a far larger role.
 For Sakimoto and Iwata, Ogre Battle 64 was their only work for the N64 platform.
-Sakimoto commented later than he found transferring his music into the N64 sound environment hard due to his lack of knowledge with the hardware.
+Sakimoto commented later that he found transferring his music into the N64 sound environment hard due to his lack of knowledge with the hardware.
 A soundtrack album was released by Datam Polystar in August 1999.

 Release

 The game was announced in April 1997 as Ogre Battle 3, with a planned completion date of March 1998.
-Originally planned to release under that title, in June 1999 the game was officially retitled to Ogre Battle 64.
-Quest also announced that Nintendo would act as the game's publisher, allowing for a greater marketing scope.
-It released in Japan on July 14, 1999.
+Originally planned to release under that title, the game was officially retitled to Ogre Battle 64 in June 1999.
+Nintendo became the game's publisher, allowing for a greater marketing scope.
+It was released in Japan on July 14 the same year.
 The game was supported by multiple pieces of additional media, published through several different outlets.
 Six guidebooks were released, including various levels of explanation for levels and mechanics.
 Additional releases included an artbook featuring designs and illustrations by Kato, who comic anthologies, and a novelization by Hosai Tsuruoka with illustrations by Shirou Ohno.

 In North America, the game was localized and published by Atlus USA, who had previously handled Ogre Battle ports for the PlayStation.
 When translating it, the team decided to keep some of the more mature elements such as swearing, wanting to both stay true to the Japanese original and aim the title at an older audience than typical for the platform.
 Localization began on the game in December 1999.
 Compared to the Japanese original, the Western version added the ability to save to a Controller Pak.
 It was released in North America on October 5, 2000.
 The Western version shipped in limited quantities, a fact attributed to lack of manufactured chips in the game's cartridge which made it playable.
-It was later re-released for the Wii through the Virtual Console market place on March 24, 2010; this marked the title's debut in PAL regions.
-It later released through the Virtual Console for the Wii U on February 16, 2017.
+It was later re-released for the Wii through the Virtual Console market place in 2010 by Square Enix, who dissolved Quest Corporation after its predecessor Square bought the company; this marked the title's debut in PAL regions.
+It was later released through the Virtual Console for the Wii U in 2017.